 - It handles bank feeds for the majority of Irish banks very well.

-- Crucially, it can also manage the Irish Return of Trading details.
+- It can handle the Irish cash accounting for VAT.
+Crucially, it can also manage the Irish Return of Trading Details.

 - Accounts IQ is designed for multi-entity and multi-currency accounting.

 - Reports are sophisticated and include non-financial reports, which are important for smooth business operation.

 - The VAT reporting is robust, although we have experienced some issues with bounced lodgements not being reflected correctly on VAT returns.